rtCamp/OneDesign/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](http://www.gnu.org/licenses/gpl-2.0.html)

-This tool enables synchronization of block patterns across multiple sites in a WordPress multisite network.
+This tool enables synchronization of block patterns and templates across multiple sites in a WordPress multisite network.

 ## Description
-OneDesign allows you to define patterns on a Governing site and apply them to brand sites, maintaining consistency across your network.
-The plugin provides an intuitive interface for browsing, searching, and applying patterns, making it easy to maintain design consistency across all your network sites.
+OneDesign allows you to define patterns and templates on a Governing site and apply them to brand sites, maintaining consistency across your network.
+The plugin provides an intuitive interface for browsing, searching, and applying patterns and templates, making it easy to maintain design consistency across all your network sites.

 ## Why OneDesign?
-Managing multiple websites—whether for different brands, regions, or languages shouldn’t mean reinventing the wheel each time.
+Managing multiple websites—whether for different brands, regions, or languages shouldn't mean reinventing the wheel each time.
 Instead of designing layouts from scratch for each site, OneDesign lets you create once and deploy anywhere, in just one click.

 Built for enterprise teams, OneDesign unifies your design, editorial, and development processes across all web properties.
 The result?
 A shared design system that dramatically cuts down on development, decision-making, and opportunity costs—saving you hundreds of thousands of dollars.